Vladimir Nabokov

 By Alexey Sklyarenko, 3 December, 2023

-Describing his escape from Zembla, Kinbote (in VN’s novel Pale Fire, 1962, Shade’s mad commentator who imagines that he is Charles the Beloved, the last self-exiled king of Zembla) mentions a shiver of alfear (uncontrollable fear caused by elves) that ran between his shoulderblades:
+Describing the King's escape from Zembla, Kinbote (in VN’s novel Pale Fire, 1962, Shade’s mad commentator who imagines that he is Charles the Beloved, the last self-exiled king of Zembla) mentions a shiver of alfear (uncontrollable fear caused by elves) that ran between his shoulderblades:

 He was still chuckling over the wench's discomfiture when he came to the tremendous stones amassed around a small lake which he had reached once or twice from the rocky Kronberg side many years ago.
 Now he glimpsed the flash of the pool through the aperture of a natural vault, a masterpiece of erosion.
 The vault was low and he bent his head to step down toward the water.
 In its limpid tintarron he saw his scarlet reflection but, oddly enough, owing to what seemed to be at first blush an optical illusion, this reflection was not at his feet but much further; moreover, it was accompanied by the ripple-warped reflection of a ledge that jutted high above his present position.
 And finally, the strain on the magic of the image caused it to snap as his red-sweatered, red-capped doubleganger turned and vanished, whereas he, the observer, remained immobile.
 He now advanced to the very lip of the water and was met there by a genuine reflection, much larger and clearer than the one that had deceived him.
 He skirted the pool.
 High up in the deep-blue sky jutted the empty ledge whereon a counterfeit king had just stood.
 A shiver of alfear (uncontrollable fear caused by elves) ran between his shoulderblades.
 He murmured a familiar prayer, crossed himself, and resolutely proceeded toward the pass.
 At a high point upon an adjacent ridge a steinmann (a heap of stones erected as a memento of an ascent) had donned a cap of red wool in his honor.
 He trudged on.
 But his heart was a conical ache poking him from below in the throat, and after a while he stopped again to take stock of conditions and decide whether to scramble up the steep debris slope in front of him or to strike off to the right along a strip of grass, gay with gentians, that went winding between lichened rocks.
 He elected the second route and in due course reached the pass. (note to Line 149)